-"Details of Grievance" (a) Outline reasons why and how you necessary) u are affected by the project. (overleaf
+"Details of Grievance" (a) Outline reasons why and how you are affected by the project. (overleaf if necessary)

-(b) If land or other properties are being affected e.g. (agrical documentation to support your claim.
-List documents and a
+(b) If land or other properties are being affected e.g. (agriculture), include copies of relevant documentation to support your claim.
+List documents and attach copies

 (a)

 (b)

 (c)

 (d)

-Undertaking: I hereby certify that statements made in my Grietrue and complete to the best of my knowledge.
-If at any time a documentation is found to be false, I will be liable for any legal necessary. my part of the Grievance or the
+Undertaking: I hereby certify that statements made in my Grievance and documentation enclosed are true and complete to the best of my knowledge.
+If at any time any part of the Grievance or the documentation is found to be false, I will be liable for any legal action that the Government may deem necessary.

 Date: Time of Reporting:

 dd/mm/yy

-Medium used for reporting grievance: In Person Telepho one Email Letter
+Medium used for reporting grievance: In Person Telephone Email Letter

 WhatsApp / Messenger

 (Signature of aggrieved person)

 Name of recording Officer: (Signature)

 (Please print)

 List all documentation enclosed: (continue overleaf)

 Appendix II- Grievance Log Template